-Can I get into UNF?
-The school has a 59% acceptance rate.
+How hard is it to get into UNF and can I get accepted?
+The school has a 59% acceptance rate ranking it #25 in Florida for lowest rate of acceptance.
 Last year, 8,399 out of 14,305 applicants were admitted making UNF a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 37 percent.
 University of North Florida typically accepts and attracts "A-" average high school students.
 Only 27% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|